bkahlert/kommons/README.md

 ##### Automatically Captured I/O

-Whatever variant you choose, life-cycle events, sent input, the process's output and errors are logged for you:
+Whatever variant you choose, life-cycle events, sent input, the process's output and errors are stored for you:

 ```kotlin
 CommandLine(…).exec().io